 Therefore this list of best American funds for 401(k) plans is mostly geared toward the decision makers (employers, trustees, and advisors); however the information is also useful for 401(k) participants.
 For comparison purposes, I'll provide the expenses of the A share class, which is usually the most popular to buy outside of 401(k) plans, and the cheapest R share version, which is typically the R6 shares:

-- American Funds Growth Fund of America: This fund is a large-cap growth fund, which means you'll get exposure to stocks like Amazon (AMZN) and Alphabet (GOOG).
-Although not the top performer in the American funds lineup, Growth Fund of America, is one of the oldest and most reliable.
-The R-6 shares (RGAGX) have expenses of just 0.33%, which compares to 0.66% for the A shares (AGTHX).
+- American Funds, The Growth Fund of America: This fund is a large-cap growth fund, which means you'll get exposure to stocks like Amazon (AMZN) and Alphabet (GOOG).
+Although not the top performer in the American Funds lineup, The Growth Fund of America, is one of the oldest and most reliable.
+The Class R-6 shares (RGAGX) have expenses of just 0.30%, which compares to 0.64% for the Class A shares (AGTHX).

-- American Funds Fundamental Investors: One of the highest rated funds in the American funds lineup, the Fundamental Investors fund has consistently performed in the top 10% of funds in the large-blend category.
+- American Funds, Fundamental Investors: One of the highest-rated funds in the American Funds lineup, the Fundamental Investors Fund has consistently performed in the top 10% of funds in the large-blend category.
 For investors looking for active management, this makes the fund a good alternative to a passively managed S&P 500 index fund.
-The R-6 shares (RGAGX) have expenses of just 0.31%, which compares to 0.61% for the A shares (ANCFX).
+The Class R-6 shares (RFNGX) have expenses of just 0.28%, which compares to 0.61% for the Class A shares (ANCFX).

-- American Funds Washington Mutual: If you're looking for a large-cap value fund to balance out your growth and blend fund, Washington Mutual is an outstanding choice.
+- American Funds, Washington Mutual Investors Fund: If you're looking for a large-cap value fund to balance out your growth and blend fund, Washington Mutual Investors Fund is an outstanding choice.
 The fund's long history (inception 07/31/1952) and consistent performance make Washington Mutual a retirement investing staple.
-The R shares version (RWMGX) has an expense ratio of 0.30% and the A shares version has expenses of 0.58%.
+The Class R-6 shares version (RWMGX) has an expense ratio of 0.27% and the Class A shares version (AWSHX) has expenses of 0.59%.

-- American Funds Smallcap World: Americans funds have an outstanding lineup of large-cap funds that focus on U.S. stocks but if you want an aggressive fund that holds small- and mid-cap stocks from all around the globe, the Smallcap World fund is the best option.
-R6 shares (RLLGX) have expenses of 0.71% and the A shares (SMCWX) expenses are 1.10%.
+- American Funds, SMALLCAP World Fund: Americans Funds have an outstanding lineup of large-cap funds that focus on U.S. stocks but if you want an aggressive fund that holds small- and mid-cap stocks from all around the globe, the SMALLCAP World Fund is the best option.
+Class R6 shares (RLLGX) have expenses of 0.67% and the Class A shares (SMCWX) expenses are 1.06%.

 It's also important to note that these featured funds are good no matter the share class.
 The lower the expense ratio the better, and remember to avoid paying loads.